Documentation

 # Include hidden files and directories

-results = await client.upload(
+results = await client.files.upload_batch(

 "/path/to/photos",